control-toolbox/CTApp.jl/INSTRUCTIONS.md

 - Click on [![Create a new repository from CTApp.jl as template](https://img.shields.io/badge/create_a_new_repository_from-CTApp.jl_template-darkgreen)](https://github.com/new?template_name=CTApp.jl&template_owner=control-toolbox).
-This is equivalent to go to [CTApp.jl](https://github.com/control-toolbox/CTApp.jl) repository, to click on "Use this template" and to create a new repository.
+This is equivalent to go to [CTApp.jl](https://github.com/control-toolbox/CTApp.jl) repository, to click on "Use this template" and to click on "create a new repository".
 - Enter the name, the description and choose the owner.
 We assume you provide

 | Owner    | Name     |